In this article, we will teach you how to make your own 4G mobile proxy from scratch to be used for any purpose, Instagram, SEO, Sneakers, SMM, etc.

 In fact, even if you've never used Linux before, installing Raspberry OS is a very simple and easy-to-follow process, it's even easier than installing Windows.
 The Raspberry Pi Foundation has a straightforward and easy to follow tutorial on this https://www.raspberrypi.org

 Make sure to install Raspberry Pi OS with Desktop or Raspberry Pi OS with Desktop And Recommended Software.
 We can use the headless version (Raspberry Pi OS Lite) but that's only for advanced users.

 All you have to do is plug one end into your router and the other end into your Raspberry Pi Ethernet port.
 This is a crucial point that is essential to allowing us to connect to the proxy.
 Once connected, make sure to test your internet by opening a browser.

-If you like to be extra-careful, you can test your 4G dongle before plugging into the Raspberry Pi.
-If you plug it into a Windows or Mac OS machine it should automatically open a browser window and show the web dashboard, if it doesn’t your 4G dongle is likely broken.
-On the 4G dongle’s dashboard you will be able to see your connection status and know if you have any cellular data or not.
+If you like to be extra careful, you can test your 4G dongle before plugging it into the Raspberry Pi.
+If you plug it into a Windows or Mac OS machine it should automatically open a browser window and show the web dashboard, if it doesn't your 4G dongle is likely broken.
+On the 4G dongle's dashboard, you will be able to see your connection status and know if you have any cellular data or not.

 We now have everything we need.
 We got the hardware and prepared everything, and the only thing left to do is actually create the 4G proxy.
 This is by far the easiest step as we have completely automated the process in an automated 4G proxy script.